 You don’t need a GP referral to see a podiatrist, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 Your GP or child and family health nurse can help you decide about seeing a podiatrist and help you find someone who’s right for your child.
 You can also go to Australian Podiatry Association – Find a podiatrist.

 Before going to a podiatrist

-Before seeing the podiatrist, it’s a good idea to find out some information about:
+Before seeing the podiatrist, it’s a good idea to find out some information about the following:

-- Why you’re going to the podiatrist: talk with your GP about why your child needs to see a podiatrist and whether there’s anything you can do while you’re waiting for an appointment.
+- Why you’re going: ask your GP about why your child needs to see a podiatrist.

-- Waiting list: how long before you can get an appointment to see the podiatrist?
+- Waiting lists: how long before you can get an appointment to see the podiatrist?

 - Cost: how much will the appointment with the podiatrist cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or another rebate.
+It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or the National Disability Insurance Scheme (NDIS).

 - Location: find out where you have to go to see the podiatrist – for example, a public or private hospital, health centre or private clinic.
 You might have to travel further than you expect, depending on your child’s needs.

-You can talk about these things and any other questions you have with your GP before you go to the podiatrist.
+You can ask your GP these and any other questions before you go to the podiatrist.
 You could also ask the podiatrist’s clinic when you make your appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.